 Alvernia University publishes the course catalog on its Website with detailed information on course descriptions, degree requirements, and academic policies.
 In addition to the current university course catalog, we also keep previous three years of catalogs on the Website.
-The semester schedule of classes is accessible via the universities Web-based IQ.Web system.
+The semester schedule of classes is accessible via the universities Web-based Self-Service system.

 Q: What security and privacy policies are in place to protect student information?

 All students must login with unique usernames and passwords to university computers.
 Passwords are changed every 120 days.
-All students must login with unique usernames and passwords to the Blackboard course management system and to the IQ.Web student information system.
+All students must login with unique usernames and passwords to the Blackboard course management system and to the Self-Service student information system.
 Student information is hosted offsite and is available to limited numbers of staff, whose roles strictly limit their access to such information.